jdlich/cas-docs/content/chapters/04-planning.md

 Additionally, custom applications developed in common languages/platforms are easily supported in most cases.
 In almost all cases Web applications are easily integrated with CAS.
 Difficulty commonly arises, however, with applications built on legacy frameworks such as database procedural languages (e.g. PL/SQL) or mainframe applications.
 These kinds of applications frequently require creative solutions for CAS integration, but there are many such examples in community-contributed integration solutions that showcase the flexibility of CAS.

-<p class="note">EDITOR NOTE: This was a table in the DocBook version of this documentation, but converting inline HTML tables to tables in PDF as the Markdown document build is presently implemented proves difficult, so here this content has been refactored to no longer use a table.</p>
+EDITOR NOTE: This was a table in the DocBook version of this documentation, but converting inline HTML tables to tables in PDF as the Markdown document build is presently implemented proves difficult, so here this content has been refactored to no longer use a table.

 #### Outlook Web Access / Outlook Web Application ####